 Retired Badass: It's heavily implied that Rucks was once a member of the Triggers, an elite squad of Caelondian riflemen.

 Why Do You Keep Changing Jobs?: According to the stuff he says on weapons loadouts, in-story, and through item presentations, he appears to have had a long and storied career.
 He says that he used a Hammer and Army Carbine when he was a fighting man, suggesting either a Mason or a Trigger.
 After completing the vigil for the Masons, he says that there's only two of them left, which could only mean him and the Kid.
 The Triggers' sigil has him comment that they were the bravest men he knew, suggesting he spent some time among their ranks.
 He was also, for certain, a Mancer in the last few years before the Calamity occurred.

 A man that the Kid finds in the Hanging Gardens.
 He is an Ura ambassador to Caelondia.

-- Berserk Button: He really flips his shit when he founds out that Rucks designed the Calamity weapon that destroyed Caelondia, killed the woman he loved, and blew the Tazal Terminals sky high.
+Berserk Button: He really flips out when he finds out that the Cael Mancers designed the Calamity weapon that destroyed Caelondia, killed the woman he loved, and blew the Tazal Terminals sky high.
 Especially notable given the fact that, before it happened, he was a voice of peace and reason for both parties.

-- Despair Event Horizon: Seemed to be in the midst of one when the Kid showed up.
-According to Rucks, He was just about to "throw it all away" before the Kid showed up.
+Despair Event Horizon: Was in the midst of one when the Kid showed up, waking up on the morning of his wedding party to find a world in ruins, everyone dead, and his to-be wife's ashes scattering at his touch.
+According to Rucks, he was just about to "throw it all away" before the Kid showed up.